4 Skills That Are Facing a Shortage of Freelancers in the New Economy

-Acknowledged by most designers as one of the most urgent skills to acquire, User Experience (UX) design can be commonly spotted on the job description as a criteria for companies when hiring designers in recent years.
+Acknowledged by most designers as one of the most urgent skills to acquire, User Experience (UX) design can be commonly spotted in the job description as a criterion for companies when hiring designers in recent years.

-Due to the lack of available talent in the market, companies are turning to the freelance circle, making it one of the most lucrative design gig in Singapore.
+Due to the lack of available talent in the market, companies are turning to the freelance circle, making it one of the most lucrative design gigs in Singapore.

-With retail businesses increasing losing revenue to online platforms, more and more brands are being forced to go online in order to reach out to, not only their existing customers, but also to a wider group of younger generation who are digital natives.
+With retail businesses increasingly losing revenue to online platforms, more and more brands are being forced to go online in order to reach out to, not only their existing customers but also to a wider group of the younger generation who are digital natives.

 The experience that one has with a brick-and-mortar shop, has to be made seamless when going online with the same brand, where more and more purchases are being made.